SafeBigfoot65/SE-4348-Project/devlog.md

 # Date: 9/23/2025, Time: 10:29 PM

 The logger program is basically completed.
 Honestly, this was the easiest part of this whole project.
 Just like the encryption program, I will probably have to perform some minor changes to the logger program, so that it can work with the driver's program.
 For instance, instead of I need to change connect the standard I/O with pipes in mind.
 But as of now, it can work by itself!
 I took CS 4377 (Linux) back in the spring semester of 2025.
 I was never good with pipes, especially in C (the most painful programming language I had to learn in college).
 I haven't use pipes in Python as well.
 So before I even begin implementing my driver's program.
 I will watch some Youtube videos to freshen up my mind!

+# Date 9/25/2025, Time: 8: 14 PM

+Game plan today is to finally work on the driver's program.
+I believe this is last thing I will have to work on, other than making some minor changes to the other 2 programs.
+I've watched some Youtube videos to get an idea of piping with Python's subprocess module, and I feel pretty comfortable with it!
+Firstly, I will work on the user interface (won't take me a long time to implement), and then worry about piping.
+I plan on finishing this either by tomorrow or the day after that.